 What Happens If I Don’t Wear a Helmet in California?

 It is illegal in the state of California to ride on a motorcycle without an acceptable safety helmet.
 The California Highway Patrol explains that not wearing a helmet is an immediate safety hazard, punishable by a fine of up to $250 and/or one year of probation.

 Civil Consequences of Not Wearing a Helmet

 Have you been involved in a California motorcycle accident?
 Contact Citywide Law Group to learn about the benefits of filing a personal injury lawsuit.
-Our California motorcycle accident attorneys will fight to help you recover the compensation you deserve.
+Sherwin Arzani will fight to help you recover the compensation you deserve.
 Call today to request a free consultation.